Temperature Monitoring Systems

 Heat is an indicator for moisture; the moister the grain, the greater its capability to store and diffuse heat.
 The reference diagram shows how increased moisture and heat affect the time that grain can be stored safely.
 Increased kernel moisture content and high kernel temperatures drastically decrease storage time.

 Detecting “hot spots” caused by grain respiration, moisture, insect infestation, mold or fungus is vital to protect the quality of the cereals.
-GrainWatch temperature cables or rollable temperature spears placed inside the silo will register these “hot spots” and alert the farmer to take action to avoid loss of quality and commercial value, even spoilage.
+GrainWatch temperature cables or rollable temperature spears placed inside the silo will register these “hot spots” and alert the supervisor to take action to avoid loss of quality and commercial value, even spoilage.

 The amount and length of the temperature cables to efficiently monitor the grain temperature, depend on the dimensions (diameter, eaves height, total height) of the silos.
 Many silo manufacturers provide brackets for temperature cables in fixed positions in their roof assembly.
 Other customers need an individual setup.
 We are happy to cater to both.
 Our project managers use our flexible dimensioning software to make sure you get optimal coverage.